 0. Re-simulation of the Monolix project

+The Monolix project imported in Simulx for this example can be downloaded here.
+To import the Monolix project, unzip the folder and import the .mlxtran file.
 After importing a project from Monolix, the task buttons “simulation” and “run” in the Simulation tab re-simulate the project.
 After that, plots and results are generated automatically.
 Results are tables for outputs and individual parameters and plots display model observations as individual outputs and distributions.

 1. Exploration of the loading dose strategies